 OK, green tea leaves and pheromones were one thing, but now we’re just starting to sound like hippies.
 Hey, if it helps a stressed out pet, hand me the tie-dye!
 Again, well-designed studies have shown the efficacy of hydrolyzed milk protein in terms of increasing a calm feeling in pets.
 Zylkene is only available from your veterinarian, but again, really has no side effects, so you have nothing to lose!
 Also, there is a prescription diet made by Royal Canin called “Calm.” it has the hydrolyzed milk protein, as well as tryptophan (yes, the infamous Thanksgiving Day amino acid!).
 Your vet has to prescribe it, but it’s a food.
 Again, it can’t hurt!
 And, it is available in both dog and cat formulations.
 There are some over-the-counter products with milk protein as well – talk to your veterinarian, as these often contain lower doses, and we want your pet getting help!

 These, obviously, your veterinarian has to prescribe, so I won’t go into detail on which one does what.
 Basically, the key here is we need to address the anxiety.
-Simply sedating the pet will make the owners happy (Bowser isn’t chewing the baseboards every time it thunders!) but don’t help the dog.
+Simply sedating the pet will make the owners happy (Bowser isn’t chewing the baseboards every time it thunders!) but doesn’t help the dog.
 A new drug has come out and is being heavily marketed, called Sileo.
 I love the company making it, but I do not like the drug for this purpose.
 It’s a sedative.
 We often use it to sedate dogs (and cats) for nail trims, x-rays, and even as a pre-anesthetic for surgery.
 We vets love it when we use it IV because we can reverse it – give a different shot and the animal wakes up soon!
-However, as far as we know, it does not address anxiety.
-So, the dog is loopy and scared, but moving less, so the owner thinks it’s great!
-Also this particular drug can sometimes cause very low heart rate and low blood pressure.
-I love it when used in the safety of an animal hospital, but not so much in a person’s house with a scared dog.
-I’d skip it – better is out there!
+However, as far as we know, it does not directly address anxiety.
+Some vets are prescribing it and like it, and it is much better than acepromazine (OK, anything is better than acepromazine).
+I’m just not one of them.
+Maybe I’ll change my mind.

 What works?
 Xanax is one I like a lot.
 And yes, many people take it too!
 Trazadone is another that is gaining popularity.
 These are both used for sudden needs, like fireworks and thunderstorms.
+I’ve found that trazodone twice a day, every day, during the two weeks leading up to fourth of July, or throughout storm season, is much more effective than the hit-or-miss dosing on as as-needed basis.
 For long term needs, we have many other anti-anxiety medications available, like fluoxetine (Prozac, Reconcile), amitriptyline (Elavil), and clomipramine (Clomicalm), to name just a few.
 These are given every day, and can take 4-6 weeks before any improvement is noticed.
 Obviously, these are not a quick fix, but might be a good long term solution.
 Your veterinarian can decide which is best for your pet.